Jeju Air Flight 2216: Passengers and crew

 Most passengers were returning home from a five-day Christmas package tour to Bangkok.
-Thirteen passengers were reported to be active or former government officials on a provincial or local/municipal level, eight were current or former civil servants from Hwasun County, and five were administrative officers of the Jeonnam Provincial Office of Education.
-81 passengers were residents of Gwangju, while 76 others, including one Thai national, resided in South Jeolla Province.
+Of the 175 passengers, 13 were reported to be active or former government officials on a provincial or local/municipal level, 8 were current or former civil servants from Hwasun County, and 5 were administrative officers of the Jeonnam Provincial Office of Education.
+81 passengers were residents of Gwangju, while 76 others, including 1 Thai national, resided in South Jeolla Province.
 The remaining passengers originated from North Jeolla Province, Gyeonggi Province, Seoul, Jeju Island, South Gyeongsang Province and South Chungcheong Province.